-This super simple, healthy watermelon popsicle recipe is perfect for summer.
-It doesn’t get much more sun-shiny, bare feet in the sand, summer barbecue than homemade fruit popsicles.
+These two-ingredient, healthy watermelon popsicles are perfect for summer.
+It doesn’t get much more sunshiny, bare feet in the sand, summer barbecue than homemade fruit popsicles.

-Summertime in Florida is hot, so I don’t wanna be stuck in the kitchen.
-Yet, I need foods that keep me hydrated and energized.
-This 2-ingredient healthy popsicle recipe is a summer favorite!
+Summertime in Florida is hot, so I don’t want to be stuck in the kitchen, but I need foods that keep me hydrated and energized.
+This two-ingredient popsicle recipe is a summer favorite in my house and I can't wait to share it with you!

 Watermelon PopsiclesRate this Recipe Print Recipe